maanuu72/bookmarks/README.md

 The goal of this project is manage bookmarks.
 You can add or delete which you want

+In AppComponent, I initialize the store so as to can see information at the begining

+In shared folder, I created a component which is used in multiple components

 ## Bookmarks list
 ![Alt text](src/screenshots/list.PNG "Optional Title")